MariaSoltys/ShadowMapping/README.md

 # ShadowMapping
-This project is a Python-based software rasterizer that implements **basic shadow mapping** using custom rendering logic and fragment shaders.
+This project is a Python-based software rasterizer that implements shadow mapping using custom rendering logic and fragment shaders.

 ## Project Structure
 ```